-ANDRITZ HYDRO is one of the leading global suppliers of electromechanical equipment and services for hydropower plants.
-ANDRITZ HYDRO has been operating in the hydraulic power generation sector for more than 170 years.
+ANDRITZ Hydro is one of the world leaders in the supply of all electromechanical systems and services for hydroelectric power plants.
+ANDRITZ Hydro has been active in the field of hydropower for more than 175 years.

-A team of more than 120 people ensures the operational management of the projects (sales, project management, engineering, automation, erection) conducted by ANDRITZ HYDRO Vevey.
-Parallel to this work, a group of engineers is in charge of the research and development activities as well as the hydraulic design of turbines as tested in the hydraulic laboratory.
-These engineers also work for the entire ANDRITZ HYDRO business area.
+A team of more than 90 employees in Vevey ensures the operational management of projects (sales, project management, engineering, automation, commissioning, on-site assembly).
+In parallel with this activity, a group of engineers is in charge of research and development activities as well as the design of turbines tested in the hydraulic laboratory.
+These engineers work for the entire ANDRITZ Hydro Group.

-The turbine construction business has had a long tradition in Vevey.
-Indeed, the Ateliers Mécaniques de Construction de Vevey, predecessor of ANDRITZ HYDRO SA, had it head office on the banks of the Veveyse back in the 19th century, where it developed and produced hydraulic turbines.
+Turbine construction has a long tradition in Vevey.
+Indeed, as early as the 19th century, the Ateliers Mécaniques de Construction de Vevey, predecessors of ANDRITZ HYDRO SA, established their headquarters on the banks of the Veveyse where they developed and produced hydraulic turbines.

-Throughout its history, ANDRITZ HYDRO SA and its predecessors, such as Charmilles Hydro and Hydro Vevey, were among the pioneers in the construction of hydraulic machines.
-The company invented new types of turbines, such as staflos and isogyres, which were patented in many countries, and has always been dedicated to a better use of water, increased equipment reliability, and cost reduction.
+Throughout its history, ANDRITZ HYDRO SA and its predecessors, including Charmilles Hydro and Hydro Vevey, have been among the pioneers in the construction of hydraulic machines.
+Our company has invented new types of turbines such as staflos and isogyres which have been patented in many industrial countries and have contributed to better water use, increased equipment reliability and reduced costs.